H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 To get a better grasp of waiting times for your particular situation, consult with an immigration attorney.

-h1b to green card filing tip
+h1b to green card filing tips

 H-1B to Green Card Fees

-The fees associated with getting a green card will vary depending on the path but these are some possible fees:
+The fees associated with getting a green card will vary depending on the path, but these are some possible fees:

 Form I-140 (Immigrant Petition for Alien Worker) Fee

-• $715 for standard filing paid by the employer.
+• $715 for standard filing

-• $2,805 total if you choose premium processing ($715 + $2,806 for expedited processing in 15 calendar days).
+• $2,965 total if you choose optional premium processing (expedited processing in 15 business days).

-• Asylum Program Fee: $600 (required for most employers).
+• $600 (required for most employers).

 • Nonprofits: $0